 Apache Tomcat is one of the most popular web application servers for Java.
 It comes with a web interface called the Manager which makes it easy to administer and control web applications running in Tomcat using a web browser.
 Using the Manager, you can deploy a new WAR application and control existing ones without having to restart Tomcat.
 The Manager interface is typically accessed by visiting

 This article explains how to configure access to the Tomcat Manager interface and how to setup a username and password.

 Tomcat 9: Manager Access with Username/Passowrd

 Because of safety reasons (you wouldn’t want anyone on the web accessing the admin controls!) access to the Manager is disabled by default.
-There is no default username and password.
+In addition to that, rhere is no default username and password.
 To enable this access, you must create a new username/password combination and associate it with the

 manager-gui role (list below).
 To do this, you’ll need to modify the

 <?xml version='1.0' encoding='utf-8'?> <tomcat-users xmlns="http://tomcat.apache.org/xml" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://tomcat.apache.org/xml tomcat-users.xsd" version="1.0"> <role rolename="manager-gui" /> <user username="admin" password="admin" roles="manager-gui" /> </tomcat-users>

 You’ll need to restart Tomcat after editing the file above.
 After restarting Tomcat, you should be able to access the Manager app (http://localhost:8080/manager/html) using username = admin and password = admin.

 Let’s take a quick look at Tomcat roles.
 Roles allow controlled access to Tomcat.
 Tomcat has 4 roles all starting with the